joinpursuit/Pursuit-Core-Web/html_css_dom/dom_manipulation/README.md

 # 4. Replacing HTML elements

-We can also edit the DOM by replacing nodes using the `replaceChild()` method.  `replaceChild()` takes in two arguments, the child node to get rid of, and the new node that you are replacing it with.
+We can also edit the DOM by replacing nodes using the `replaceChild()` method.  `replaceChild()` takes in two arguments, the new node that you are replacing it with and the child node to replace.

 ```html
 <!DOCTYPE html>